 Technical skills.
 Dental and ophthalmic laboratory technicians and medical appliance technicians need to have an in-depth knowledge of how different tools and materials work.
 They also must understand how to operate complex machinery.
 Some procedures are automated, so technicians must know how to operate and change the programs that run the machinery.

 Certification is not required for dental and ophthalmic laboratory technicians or medical appliance technicians.
 However, technicians may choose to earn specialty certifications because they show professional competence in a specialized field.

-The National Board for Certification in Dental Laboratory Technology (NBC) offers certification as a Certified Dental Technician (CDT).
-Certification is available in six specialty areas: orthodontic appliances, crowns and bridges, complete dentures, partial dentures, implants, and ceramics.
+The National Board for Certification in Dental Laboratory Technology offers certification as a Certified Dental Technician (CDT).
+Certification is available in six specialty areas: orthodontics, crown and bridge, complete dentures, partial dentures, implants, and ceramics.

-The American Board for Certification in Orthotics, Prosthetics & Pedorthics (ABCOP) offers certification for medical appliance technicians.
-Technicians are eligible for the certification exam after completing an accredited program or if they have 2 years of experience as a technician under the direct supervision of a certified medical appliance technician.
+The American Board for Certification in Orthotics, Prosthetics & Pedorthics offers certification for orthotic and/or prosthetic technicians.
+Technicians are eligible for the certification exam after completing an accredited program or if they have 2 years of experience as a technician under the direct supervision of a certified orthotist or prosthetist or O&P technician.

 In large laboratories, dental and ophthalmic laboratory technicians and medical appliance technicians may work their way up to a supervisory level and may train new technicians.
 Some may go on to own their own laboratory.